vuongducphuong/documentation/content/applications/marketing/social_marketing/essentials/social_campaigns.rst

   however, the :guilabel:`Push Notification` options are already pre-selected in the :guilabel:`Post on` field.

-Whichever form of communication is created, once it's completed, Odoo returns to the :guilabel:`Campaign Template` page, showcasing that new content in its corresponding tab (e.g.
+Whichever form of communication is created, once it's completed, Leansoft returns to the :guilabel:`Campaign Template` page, showcasing that new content in its corresponding tab (e.g.
 :guilabel:`Mailings`, :guilabel:`SMS`, :guilabel:`Social Media`, and/or :guilabel:`Push
 Notifications`).